 How long will it take to remove my Tattoo?

-To allow the skin enough time to adequately heal between treatments and the body's immune system to flush away the ink we initially recommend a minimum of 6 weeks between laser treatments (area treated dependent).
+This is another question that can be tricky to answer because of the previously mentioned factors.
+To be brutally honest, it's not uncommon for the body to take around a year to completely eliminate a tattoo.
+Why so long you ask?
+To allow the skin enough time to adequately heal between treatments and the body's lymphatic system to flush away the ink we initially recommend a minimum of 6 weeks between laser treatments.
 Throughout your treatment plan this can increase up to 12 weeks due to the significant increase in laser energy pulsed into the skin.
 Not allowing the skin enough time to heal between treatments can cause damage and permanent side effects!